 Several different types of data can be imported.

 Import parts

 Import product requirements

 Import boards

 Import patterns (including parts and boards)

+Import Quotes and Orders

 These options are also available on the File Toolbar.
+Data can also be directly imported to a Part list.